jblood94/logStirling2/README.md

 ## Functions

-The package exports four user-facing functions:
+The package exports six user-facing functions:

 **`logStirling2(n, k = NULL, as.matrix = TRUE, ones = TRUE)`** — the main
 workhorse.
 Accepts vectors for both `n` and `k` and returns results as a